-Offshore construction update - February 2019
+Offshore construction update - July 2019

 Jacket foundations are a three-legged foundation 65 metres tall and 800 tonnes in weight.
 They stand in water of average depth 45 metres and are attached to the sea bed with piles."

 The first of two offshore export cables, supplied by Nexans, has been successfully installed.
 The 85km long cable, which was simultaneously laid and buried by Darlington based DeepOcean, will carry the power generated from the turbines to the shore.